bloomikko/ISTQB-CTAL-TM-V3.0/Notes and definitions (ISTQB CTAL-TM).md

 - usually occurs at project milestones, such as release or the end of an iteration
 - unresolved defects are handled by change requests or product backlog items
 - test completion activities:
-  - *create and approve the test completion report*:
-    - ensuring all testing has been done and test objectives are met
-    - collecting the relevant information from various documents created in the test process &rarr; test completion report which is approved by all relevant stakeholders
+  - *create and approve the test completion report*: ensuring all testing has been done and test objectives are met, collecting the relevant information from various documents created in the test process &rarr; test completion report which is approved by all relevant stakeholders
   - *archive testware*: emphasis on reusable testware for future projects, temporary archival for all testware in configuration management system
   - *handover testware*: delivering work products to those who need them
   - *perform all necessary tasks to clean the test environment and to restore it to a pre-defined state*
   - *perform/collect/document lessons learned*: done in retrospectives

 ## **test context**